Combodo/iTop/readme.txt

 - Modify all utility: select a set of objects and force a value on all of them, or close a set of tickets in a few steps.
 - Tickets: the form have been redesigned with some focus on the case log.
 - iTop takes advantage of the APC cache.
+- Italian and Hungarian localizations are now part of iTop